oddbird/oddleventy/content/blog/2023/when-to-choose-a-progressive-web-app.md

   alt: |
     Pen and notebook with a sketch of a website interface
 summary: |
-  If you're weighing the performance optimazation and device integration opportunities of a native mobile app against the broad reach and lower cost
+  If you're weighing the performance optimization and device integration opportunities of a native mobile app against the broad reach and lower cost